 Understanding the mechanics of plyometric exercises and the stimulation of a rapid stretch, we can take advantage of this for a brief increase in reflexive muscle action potential.
 This reflexive response potentiates (increases) the activity, thus increasing the force the muscle produces.

 Targeted Muscle Action

-French Contrast 2.0 is a 10-week cycle that targets eccentric, isometric, and concentric muscle actions.
+French Contrast is a 8-week cycle that targets eccentric, isometric, and concentric muscle actions.
 Field Strongers will hit a two week block focusing on each muscle action with some GPP work strategically placed in the program.

 The first targeted action is eccentric – the negative or lowering portion of the movement.
 Most are familiar with this term and its connection to muscle lengthening.
 During the eccentric phase of a movement, energy from the body loading is absorbed and stored in the tendons of the muscle structure that is then used during the stretch reflex to reverse the movement.
 Envision a barbell on your back, you begin lowering down until you hit your end range of motion, and when you hit it you notice a little bounce out of the bottom.

 As Cal states in his book, Triphasic Training, every dynamic movement begins with an eccentric muscle action (1).
 Every movement in sport begins with this muscle action so we begin the cycle targeting this action and the structure that protects the athlete during this phase.
 Eccentric action also improves neuromuscular coordination and allows the athlete to absorb higher levels of force for the muscle actions we are targeting later in the cycle.
 (1).